seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ```

-now I dont feel I need to explain in great depth, that an empty string `''` plus and empty string `''` equates to an yet another empty string `''` (I told you, you would learn something cool ¬_¬)
+now I dont feel I need to explain in great depth, that an empty string `''` plus and empty string `''` equates to yet another empty string `''` (I told you, you would learn something cool ¬_¬)

 but if either side of the expression reduces down to a falsey value (e.g. a number is divisible by 3, 5 or both 3 and 5)
 we get some different results. lets have a look at some below